lebogangolifant/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 # 0x0F.
 Python - Object-relational mapping

-This repository contains Python scripts and SQL files that demonstrate the use of SQLAlchemy for Object-Relational Mapping (ORM) with a MySQL database.
+This project contains Python scripts and SQL files that demonstrate the use of SQLAlchemy for Object-Relational Mapping (ORM) with a MySQL database.

 ## Dependencies